RaymondNwambuonwo/React-Money-Converter/README.md

 # Future Development
 In the near future I will be adding a more dynamic aestetic to this application.

-# Use
+# Use and/or access on local server
-* Fork the repository
+* Fork and clone repository
-* Clone the repository
+* Switch into directory
+* Run npm install
+* Run npm start
 * Enjoy!